Quevedo & Ponce - Noticias Legales

 - Quevedo & Ponce

-In Ecuador, a lease contract is a legal agreement where a landlord grants a tenant the use of a property in exchange for a monthly rent.
-According to Article 27 of the Tenancy Law, this agreement can be verbal or written.
-However, if the rent exceeds the unified basic salary, Article 29 mandates that the contract be formalized as a public deed before a notary.
+In Ecuador, the lease agreement is a legal contract through which one person (the landlord) grants another (the tenant) the use of a real estate property in exchange for a monthly rent.
+According to Article 27 of the Tenancy Law, this contract may be verbal or written.
+However, if the monthly rent exceeds the unified basic salary, the law requires the contract to be executed in writing (Art.
+29).

-If the rent does not exceed the basic salary, the contract must be registered with the Municipality (Cadastre Office).
-If it does exceed it, the contract must be registered with both the Property Registry and the Municipality.
+Under current regulations, if the rent does not exceed the basic salary, it must be registered in the municipal cadastre.
+If it does exceed it, the contract must be registered before a notary within thirty days of its execution.

-- Respecting the legal rent limit (Art.
-17)
+- Comply with the current legal rent (Art.
+17).

-- Registering the contract with the relevant authority (Art.
-14)
+- Register the contract with the corresponding authority (Art.
+14).

-- Providing the tenant with a minimum 2-year lease term (Art.
-28)
+- Offer the tenant a contract with a minimum term of two years (Art.
+28).

-At Quevedo & Ponce, we assist companies and workers to ensure compliance with legal provisions and protect labor rights.
-Contact us for advice on this important precedent and its impact on the labor field.
+At Quevedo & Ponce, we advise companies and workers to ensure compliance with legal provisions and protect labor rights.
+Contact us to receive guidance on this important precedent and its impact in the labor field.

 Más Artículos